 What options do lesbian couples have while building a family?
 It turns out that there are several techniques in Assisted Reproduction which not only make the dream of becoming parents possible but also allow both partners to become physically involved in the conception and actively share the maternity process.

-One of such methods is the ROPA, during which one woman contributes with her oocytes and the other woman contributes with her uterus to achieve a full-term pregnancy and a healthy baby at home.
+One of such methods is the ROPA in which one woman contributes with her oocytes and the other woman contributes with her uterus to achieve a full-term pregnancy and a healthy baby at home.
 How does it work?
-During this webinar dr. Carmen Avilés Salas from Phi Fertility Center presents the topic and answers attendees questions afterwards.
+During this webinar Dr. Carmen Avilés Salas from Phi Fertility Center presents the topic and answers attendees questions afterwards.

 ROPA stands for Reception of Oocytes from the Partner.
 The ROPA method is a variant of in vitro fertilisation treatment.
 This technique, known as shared biological motherhood, allows a couple formed by two women to share the process of in vitro fertilisation in an active way.
 One of the women will be the genetic mother who provides the eggs and the other one will be the biological mother who carries the pregnancy.

-According to the Spanish law, a women should be able to use the reproductive techniques regardless of her sexual orientation.
-In this way, a woman’s right to motherhood is reinforced, not only for reasons having to do with fertility.
+According to the Spanish law, a woman should be able to benefit from reproductive techniques regardless of her sexual orientation.

 Lesbian shared biological motherhood has been legally recognised in Spain since 2007.
 Consequently, babies that are born through the ROPA technique within the lesbian married couple have two legal mothers.